osuosl/osuosl-pelican/content/services/services_powerdev.rst

 OpenStack
 ---------

-The first cluster is an OpenStack based cluster offering POWER8 (POWER9 once available) LE instances running on KVM and providing access via OpenStack's API and GUI interface.
+The first cluster is an OpenStack based cluster offering POWER8 & POWER9 LE instances running on KVM and providing access via OpenStack's API and GUI interface.
 These shared systems are intended for functional development and continuous integration work, but are not ideal for performance testing.
 We start projects out with a small quota, but can increase given resource availability and justification.

 To request access to an OpenStack POWER instance, use our `OpenPOWER OpenStack request form`_.